Azazh/EthioHub/README.md

-# **EthioMart ecommerce**
+# **EthioMart eCommerce**

 ## **Overview**
 EthioMart Telegram Scraper is a Python-based tool designed to extract structured data from Ethiopian e-commerce Telegram channels.
 The scraper retrieves historical messages, monitors new messages in real time, and stores extracted data in a structured format, including text, metadata, and media.
+Additionally, EthioMart employs a fine-tuned LLM for Amharic Named Entity Recognition (NER) to extract key business entities such as product names, prices, and locations from the collected data.

 ## **Features**
 ✅ **Historical Data Scraping** – Extracts up to 10,000 past messages per channel.
 ✅ **Real-Time Monitoring** – Captures new messages instantly as they are posted.
 ✅ **Media Handling** – Downloads and stores images from Telegram messages.
-✅ **Structured Data Storage** – Saves data in a CSV file for further processing.
+✅ **Structured Data Storage** – Saves data in CSV and CoNLL formats for further processing.
+✅ **Amharic NER** – Fine-tuned LLM to extract product names, prices, and locations.
 ✅ **Scalable & Customizable** – Easily add more channels for scraping.

 ---